Aditya-Sapru/studio/README.md

-# Firebase Studio
+# Posture tracking app

-This is a NextJS starter in Firebase Studio.
+This is a NextJS application that displays graphs and analytics of the data from the posture tracking app.

-To get started, take a look at src/app/page.tsx.